Arthur Edward Ellis: 1955–56 European Cup

 Ellis' role in the first European Cup competition was extensive, refereeing those matches played by Hibernian from the second round until the semi-final before being selected for the Final in Parc des Princes, Paris.
 Ellis had been informed that he would need to provide the linesmen for the European Cup match against Rot-Weiss Essen.
 He wrote: "I managed to obtain the services of Jimmy Cattlin (Rochdale) and Frank Ellis, then on the Yorkshire League and now a Football League linesman.
 He is my younger brother.
 We officiated first at the first leg and, at the request of UEFA, the same three – with Frank Ellis of the Yorkshire League still included! – were again appointed to take the second round (both legs) between Hibernian and the Swedish champions.
 We also acted in the second leg of the semi-final involving Hibernian and the fine French team Rheims.

-"I was chosen to referee the first-ever Final of this new competition ...
+"I was chosen to referee the first Final of this new competition ...
 Just when I thought that the linesmen ... would be there once more, the Football Association stepped in and said it would soon be regarded by others as a closed shop.
 Despite the request of Rheims for an 'unchanged team', I was given two linesmen this time – Messrs.
 J. Parkinson, of Blackburn, and Tommy Cooper, of Bolton."